Barbarian Checklist

 Nosoki's rating:

-A fantasy movie for children with a white fur ball creature that only shouts "RYYYYYRR".
-No violence, no breasts, not anything.
+Wizards of the Lost Kingdom is a fantasy movie for children with a white fur ball creature that only shouts "RYYYYYRR".
+It has no violence, no breasts, not anything.
 The main character is a child who is really annoying.
 I wouldn't keep this movie on the list but it has some of the fight scenes from Deathstalker movies and Jack Hill's Sorceress and the cast has some "famous" barbarian movie actors so those are the reasons why this movie and its sequel stay on the list.

 Nosoki's rating: